Going to hospital

 Discuss the best ways of managing your recovery with your doctor or the person looking after the procedure.

-When you are discharged, make sure you know what changes have been made to your diabetes management and whether to continue these changes or to revert to your original treatment plan.
+When you are discharged, make sure you know what changes have been made to your diabetes management plan and whether you need to continue these changes or revert back to your original treatment plan.